By Nadine Araksi, Toronto-based Story Coach

 Sleep and a better bedtime are such big habit improvement desires for so many of our clients, from tired moms to single superstars.
 What might be different in your life if you actually learned to turn out the light at a reasonable hour?
 What opportunities could you create for yourself if you had the energy to “Act as if?”

 P.S.
-You’ve already tried figuring it out on your own.
-If you’re ready for something that actually shifts the pattern, book a free coaching exploration call.
+If you want some help figuring out the next part, book a free coaching exploration call.
 We’ll talk about what’s going on and whether group coaching or 1-on-1 coaching fits.
 No pressure.
 Just clarity.

 Not ready to talk?